 There could be no appeal from these group decisions.

-Along the trail, shootings were common, but what is rarely heard about is that their fellow emigrants murdered at least 172 people on the Oregon-California Trail in the mid-1800s.
+Mass shootings were common along the trail, but what is rarely heard is that their fellow emigrants murdered at least 172 people on the Oregon-California Trail in the mid-1800s.

-Dr. Richard L. Rieck of the Western Illinois University, who studied the pioneer diaries for the years 1841 through 1865, found that of these 172 murders, 89 are known by name, and another 83 are unknown.
+Dr. Richard L. Rieck of the Western Illinois University, who studied the pioneer diaries from 1841 through 1865, found that of these 172 murders, 89 are known by name, and another 83 are unknown.

 More than half the murders occurred after passionate arguments, many of them over women and money, while nearly a fourth of the killings resulted from violent robberies.
 Guns and knives were the killer’s weapons of choice.